ethereum/execution-spec-tests/docs/getting_started/debugging_t8n_tools.md

     ├── 📄 verify_fixtures_stderr.txt
     └── 📄 verify_fixtures_stdout.txt
 ```

 where the `verify_fixtures.sh` script can be used to reproduce the `evm blocktest` command.

 !!! note "Execution scope of `evm blocktest`"

-    Note, that `evm blocktest` is not executed per parametrized test case, but rather per test function (which corresponds to once fixture file) and this only happens after all test cases in the module have been executed.
-This means that the feedback is not as granular as the test case execution.
-To get feedback per fork, `--fork` flag can be used to only execute test cases for that fork.
+    Note, that `evm blocktest` is not executed per parametrized test case, but rather per test function.
+This is because each fixture JSON file contains all the parametrized test cases for one test function.

+    Additionally, it is executed once for all test functions in one module only after all the test cases in the module have been executed and only report the first fixtures from the first failing test function[^1].

+    This means that the feedback is not as granular as for test case execution.
+To improve granularity, and get feedback per fork, for example, the `--fork` flag can be used to only execute test cases for one particular fork.

+[^1]: <!-- markdownlint-disable MD053 (53=link-image-reference-definitions) -->
+    This limitation is required to enable support of the [`pytest-xdist` plugin](https://github.com/pytest-dev/pytest-xdist) for concurrent test execution across multiple CPUs.
+To achieve this we use the we apply the `--dist loadscope` xdist flag in our `pytest.ini`.